zenml-io/zenml/docs/book/reference/cli-command-reference.md

 ## Customizing your Artifact Store

 The artifact store is where all the inputs and outputs of your pipeline steps are stored.
-By default ZenML initialises your repository with an artifact store with everything kept on your local machine.
+By default ZenML initializes your repository with an artifact store with everything kept on your local machine.
 If you wish to register a new artifact store, do so with the `register` command:

 ```bash
 zenml artifact register ARTIFACT_STORE_NAME ARTIFACT_STORE_TYPE [--OPTIONS]